Wildlife Warriors - Anti-Poaching Training

 What's the project about?

-Poaching of rhino in South Africa has increased 10-fold during the last decade, and the rhino again faces mass extinction.
-This anti-poaching training experience is run by one of South Africaβs most experienced and decorated field guides, and a recognised anti-poaching expert.
-The course aims to give participants an understanding of conservation challenges, strategies and ethics.
-You will learn practical anti-poaching techniques in one of South Africaβs finest wilderness areas.
+Rhino poaching in South Africa has increased 10-fold during the last decade, and the rhino again faces mass extinction.
+This Conservation & Anti-Poaching Training Programme is run by one of the most experienced and decorated rangers in southern Africa, who is a recognised anti-poaching expert.
+This anti-poaching course in South Africa gives participants an understanding of conservation challenges, strategies and ethics.
+You will learn practical anti-poaching techniques in one of South Africa’s finest wilderness areas.

 What makes this project ethical?

-Your instructor and guide are active participants in the poaching fight in South Africa, and your contribution ensures they are able to continue their work in the battle against the illegal wildlife trade.Β By participating in this course, you are directly contributing to the conservation of African wildlife.
-Learn about the economic and environmental aspects of poaching, and experience counter-measures to prevent poachers from targeting wildlife.Β
+Your instructor and rangers are participants in the front-line poaching fight in South Africa.
+Your participation in the course allows these rangers to continue their battle against the illegal trade of protected wildlife.
+By participating in this anti-poaching course, you are contributing to the protection of Africa’s endangered wildlife.
+As an anti-poaching volunteer, you’ll learn about the economic and environmental impacts of poaching, and experience counter-measures to prevent poachers from targeting wildlife.

 Project showreel